KelvinHoKaHim/mathematical-analysis-from-ground-up/_posts/2025-06-25-real-number.md

 ## Measurement and Commesurability

-It is difficult to study the notion of "continuity" along without reference to real life instances of continuity such as the breath of a bar.
-To connect the abstract world of mathematics with real occurence, we need to art of <i>measurement</i>
+It is difficult to study the notion of "continuity" along without reference to real life instances of continuity such as the breath of a rod.
+To connect the abstract world of mathematics with real occurence, we need the art of <i>measurement</i>

 Greek mathematician, who had a sharp distinction between the discrete and the continuous.
 Did not conceived of numbers as a measure of continuous magnitude.
 Numbers, for all they knew, only referred to natural numbers.
 They are nothing but measure of discrete quantities.
 But without numbers, how could we describe the length of an extended object?
 The answer was adopting a suitable unit.

-Given two iron bars of different length, how should we describe their difference in length?
-That would require a common unit that we apply on the two bars, and then the length of the bars would be described as an integer multiple of that unit.
+Given two iron rods of different length, how should we describe their difference in length?
+That would require a common unit that we apply on the two rods, and then the length of the rods would be described as an integer multiple of that unit.

-Suppose that we have two bars $A$ and $B$, each with length $5$ units and $2$ units.
+Suppose that we have two rods $A$ and $B$, each with length $5$ units and $2$ units.
 We can describe the length of $A$ with the length of $B$ without explicitly referring to their common unit. which to express the relation of their length as ratios.
 In our case, the length of $A$ and $B$ has a ratio of $5:2$.
 Then, to find the length of $A$ given $B$, we can divide $B$ into two parts, then add up the length of that part five times.
 The resultant length of be equivalent to that of $A$.

 Putting all those cumbersome terminologies aside, this is basically saying that the relation of the length of $A$ and length of $B$ can be expressed as